quixio/quix-streams/docs/write.md

         .AddValue("Gear", 2);
     ```

-Will generate the following `ParameterData` packet with tagged data:
+Will generate the following `TimeseriesData` packet with tagged data:

 | Timestamp | CarId | Speed | Gear |
 | --------- | ----- | ----- | ---- |